How To Write a Business Plan for a Loan That Gets Approved

-A strong business plan does more than describe your business — it can help you secure the funding to grow it.
-If you're applying for a business loan, banks, credit unions, and SBA lenders want to see a clear, organized, and realistic plan before they will consider approval.
+A strong business plan can help you secure the funding to grow it.
+If you're applying for a business loan, banks, credit unions, and SBA lenders want to see a clear, organized, and realistic plan before they'll consider approval.

-In this guide, we'll walk through how to write a business plan for a loan that gives lenders confidence.
-You'll get step-by-step tips, an editable template to plug your details into, and visuals to help you understand what lenders expect.
+Here, I'll show you how to write a business plan for a loan that gives lenders confidence.
+I'll give you step-by-step tips, guidance on what lenders expect, and an editable template to plug your details into.

 Download our Lender-Ready Business Plan Template: